KlaraMartinsson/BREATHE/README.md

 * When clicked on any of them they open up in another tab so they user stays on the website.
 ![social](assets/readme-images/social.JPG)

-## The what is mediation page
+## The what is mediation, why meditate and how to meditate pages
-The purpose for the viewers of the what is meditation page is to get a better understanding of the basic meditation knowledge.
+The purpose for the viewers with these pages is to get a better understanding about meditation.
+To get inspired to start living a healtier life style and more knowledge about how they could start with meditation.
-* The page look almost exactly like the same layout as the homepage.
+* The pages look almost exactly like the same layout as the homepage.
+The only diffrent is that the main image is a rectangle instead of a circle, to fit in more text.
 * It is easy to read about the information in the image becuase of the contrasts colors with orange and white.

+IMAGE

+## The questions page
+This section involves the most frequently asked questions about meditation.
+Its purpose is so that the users dont feel wierd or diffrent when starting with meditation.
+The page layout looks like the other webpages about meditation.

+IMAGE

+## The start now page
+The start now page is build for the viewers to easier be able to start their journey with guided meditation.
+* Involves a form where you can send a intreset for a guided meditation over the phone.
+* There is on youtube clip with a meditation guide that the user can control by themself.
+* Other then that the webpages layout looks the same as the others.

+IMAGE